GilOliveira/schemadotorg/modules/schemadotorg_demo_standard/README.md

 -----

 The Schema.org Blueprint Demo Standard module deliberately tries not to contain a lot of exported configuration files.
-This make it easier to maintain this module's configuration by allowing the dependencies to make configuration changes and improvements as needed without impacting this demo.
+This makes it easier to maintain this module's configuration by allowing the dependencies to make configuration changes and improvements without impacting this demo.